 Sharing information between bots

 In a transfer from one bot to another–whether automatic or manual–the receiver bot won't have all the context (variables, etc.) that you might have collected in the sender bot.
-To share this information between bots, use the Context Session Store.
+To share this information between bots, use the Conversation Context Service.

 If I have collaboration enabled for a bot group, can I control how automatic transfers are performed?